 Explanatory data

 The variables used to predict food security are high-frequency data, including precipitation, temperature, market prices, soil quality, and geographic variables.
 These data are generally collected remotely and are widely available.
 A complete list of variables used in the model with units and summary stats is presented in Appendix Table A2.
 We constructed weather-related variables such as the first day of rain, length of dry spells, growing degree days, and heating degree days from the raw precipitation and temperature data during the previous growing seasons specific for each country.
 We gather the market prices for main food grains such as maize, rice, and groundnuts for the major markets in each country and align the villages to the prices in their nearest markets.
-To help forecast future food security status, we use prices with one, three, six and twelve months prior to the household survey time to capture the seasonal patterns in the movement of grain prices (for example, some farmers may store grains for later consumption).
-The tree-based models help us to choose from a variety of price variables of different products, lag length, and format, with more details in the discussion section.
+To help forecast future food security status, we use prices from one, three, six and twelve months prior to the household survey period to capture the seasonal patterns in the movement of grain prices, and the market setting since the prior harvest.
+Given that farmers often either store grain from their harvest or have to purchase supplementary grain throughout the year, it is helpful not only to observe the current price but the prices when farmers made that storage or sales decision.
+We use tree-based models to help us to choose from a variety of price variables of different products, lag length, and format, with more details in the discussion section.
 For missing data in the market prices, we construct market thinness measures defined as the number of weeks with price information missing in a given month.

 Variables regarding wealth status, cellphone ownership, and demographic characteristics are created using answers from the same LSMS surveys where we get our outcome variables for food security (2010/2013/2016 Malawi LSMS surveys, 2010/2012/2014 Tanzania LSMS surveys and 2009/2010/2011 Uganda LSMS surveys).
-Cellular phones are access to financial resources, market information, and remittance flow (Eagle et al. 2010, Blumenstock et al. 2016).
+While in this paper, we use these data from the LSMS surveys, we choose these specific variables because they could be gathered remotely.
+Cellular phones are access to financial resources, market information, and remittance flow (Eagle et al. 2010, Blumenstock et al. 2016), and data are available from cell phone companies.
 In many places, asset information is collected only every 5 or so years through LSMS or other large-scale nationally representative surveys.
-To avoid relying on out-of-date information about assets, we look to satellite imagery.
-We show that household roof type, an important asset for many low-income rural households (Filmer and Pritchett 1998) is used as a crude proxy of poverty that can be accurately captured from satellite imagerya .
+To avoid relying on out-of-date information about assets, we look to satellite imagery as a potential source of an asset measure.
+We use household roof types from the LSMS survey, an important asset for many low-income rural households (Filmer and Pritchett 1998) that can be accurately captured from satellite imagery and use as a replacement for the use of household survey information.

 Methods